MikeSalisbury/eventbright/README.md

 # Eventbright

 Eventbright is a webapp where organizers can create events and users can browse and register to attend events.
 The main purpose of Eventbright is to help people socialize and publicize lesser known events.
-It is built on Ruby on Rails backend, PostgreSQl database, and React.js/flux frontend.
+It is built with a Ruby on Rails backend, PostgreSQl database, and React.js/Redux frontend.

 ## Demo